berrak/SensorWLED/README.md

 }
 ```

-In the loop() function, the two primary methods are to retrieve and display the peak sample and instant ADC values.
+In the loop() function, the two primary methods are to retrieve the peak sample and instant ADC values.

 ```cpp
 void loop() {